Departure from WOU

-Travel Signature: Students must get an updated signature on page 3 of their I-20 or DS-2019 every six months if they will travel outside the U.S. If the signature will be more than six months old when reentering the U.S., a new signature will need to be added.
+Travel Signature: Students must get an updated signature on their I-20 or DS-2019 every six months if they will travel outside the U.S. If the signature will be more than six months old when reentering the U.S., a new signature will need to be added.

-You must complete the Travel Signature Verification form in the OIED office, at least 2 business days prior to your travel, in order to obtain a new travel authorization signature.
-Bring your current I-20 or DS-2019, and copies of updated documents to OIED when submitting the form.
+You must complete the I-20 and DS-2019 Travel Signature and Visa Renewal Form at least 2 business days prior to your travel in order to obtain a new travel authorization signature.
+Bring your current I-20 or DS-2019, and copies of updated documents to the OIED when submitting the form.

 Check the Following BEFORE Traveling Outside the U.S.:

-- The expiration date on your passport (and your dependents) must be valid at least six months after the date you plan to re-enter the U.S. Otherwise, make sure to renew it.
+- The expiration date on your passport (and the passports of your dependents) must be valid at least six months after the date you plan to re-enter the U.S. If not, make sure to renew it.

-- The expiration date on your U.S. visa must be valid up to the date you plan to re-enter.
-Otherwise, you must apply for a visa renewal while abroad.
-But, when you travel to Canada, Mexico, or adjacent islands for under 30 days, you may re-enter with an expired visa and it will be automatically revalidated.
+- The expiration date on your U.S. visa must be valid up to the date you plan to re-enter, otherwise, you must apply for a visa renewal while abroad.
+However, if you travel to Canada, Mexico, or adjacent islands for under 30 days, you may re-enter with an expired visa and it will be automatically revalidated.

 - The date of the travel authorization signature on your I-20 or DS-2019 must not be older than six months from the day when your re-enter the U.S.

-- Contact the evaluation department in the Registrar’s office to apply for and confirm graduation at least 3 terms before the expected graduation term.
+- Contact the Registrar’s office to apply for and confirm graduation at least 3 terms before your expected graduation term.
 This may require a meeting with your major academic advisor.

 - During your last term, check with your professors if your grade in the class is passing or be prepared to extend your SEVIS record if you will not graduate by the end date on your I-20/DS-2019.
 You must file for an I-20/DS-2019 extension before the end date or apply for reinstatement.

-- Complete the Graduation and Departure Form to have your immigration record properly completed.
+- Complete the Graduation Departure WOU to have your immigration record properly completed.

-- If you plan to apply for Optional Practical Training, Academic Training, change your immigration status, or change education levels (apply to a Masters or PhD program), understand that it takes 2+ months to get approved so plan and apply early.
+- If you plan to apply for Optional Practical Training, Academic Training, change your immigration status, or change education levels (apply to a Masters or PhD program), understand that it may take 2+ months to get approved, so plan ahead and apply early.